Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 \paragraph{Instrumentation strategies} Some systems track symbolic values in dynamic languages by performing instrumentation \emph{within} the target language.
 They represent symbolic objects through proxying~\cite{BruniDF11,DBLP:conf/uss/WangNXC13} or inheritance~\cite{DBLP:series/natosec/BallD15}, and track path conditions using Boolean-conversion hooks~\cite{BruniDF11,DBLP:series/natosec/BallD15} or debug tracing~\cite[\S~4.1.2]{DBLP:conf/uss/WangNXC13}.
 These approaches avoid the need for a custom interpreter and support standard environments~\cite{DBLP:conf/cloud/AlpernasPRS21}.
 In contrast, \name performs \emph{offline} analysis, allowing us to modify the interpreter for better transparency~\cite{crosshair-limitations} and performance.

-\paragraph{Learning models of database applications} Konure infers models of database-backed applications~\cite{DBLP:journals/toplas/ShenR21,DBLP:conf/pldi/0001R19} by generating targeted inputs to probe the application as a black-box.
-We took inspiration from Konure when stating the simple query-issuing core assumption (\Cref{sec:concolic:simple}).
-However, a black-box approach cannot effectively extract conditionals from application code~\cite[\S~6.2]{DBLP:journals/toplas/ShenR21}; \name is able to do so via instrumentation.
+\paragraph{Learning models of applications} Konure infers models of database-backed applications~\cite{DBLP:journals/toplas/ShenR21,DBLP:conf/pldi/0001R19} by generating targeted inputs to probe the application as a black-box.
+This work informed our formulation of the simple query-issuing core assumption (\Cref{sec:concolic:simple}).
+However, black-box probing cannot effectively recover conditions of query issuance~\cite[\S~6.2]{DBLP:journals/toplas/ShenR21}, whereas \name can extract them directly via instrumentation.